Why is WSDOT

 The intersection has a history of collisions.
 Lind Road is a rural roadway that is used by a large number of vehicles traveling between the Coyote Ridge Corrections Center in Connell and the Tri-Cities.

 WSDOT will build a southbound right turn acceleration lane on US 395 from Lind Road and a northbound left turn deceleration lane from US 395 onto Lind Road.
-WSDOT will also update the lighting system and install permanent signing and new lane markings to accomodate the improvements to the intersection.
+WSDOT will also update the lighting system and install permanent signing and new lane markings to accommodate the improvements to the intersection.

 The End Result